maxwellmatthis/heatmapper/location-service/README.md

 2. Set the `BUN_PORT` environment variable to a port of your choosing.
 Defaults to `3000`.
 3. Run the server using `bun run .`.
 4. Navigate to the server's hostname and port in your browser.

+__Warning:__ Many modern browsers require an encrypted (`HTTPS`, `SSL/TLS`) connection to access the camera feed.
+You'll need to run this program on a server with a globally valid certificate or create your own and manually install it on the devices that you intend to use as cameras.
+An exception is usually made for `localhost`, which at least makes testing easier.

 ## Tests